New Moon on

 Next Full Moon is the Beaver Moon of November 2033 after 15 days on 6 November 2033 at 20:32.

-There is high New Moon ocean tide on this date.
-Combined Sun and Moon gravitational tidal force working on Earth is strong, because of the Sun-Moon-Earth syzygy alignment.
+There is extremely high New Moon ocean tide on this date.
+Combined Sun and Moon gravitational tidal force working on Earth is heavy, because of the Sun-Moon-Earth syzygy alignment and the near perigee.

 New lunation 417 / 1370

-At 13:40 on this date the Moon completes the old and enters a new synodic month with lunation 417 of Meeus index or 1370 from Brown series.
+At 13:40 on this date the Moon completes the old and enters a new synodic month with lunation 417 of Meeus index or lunation 1370 from Brown series.

 Synodic month length 29.74 days

 The length of the lunation is 29 days, 17 hours and 49 minutes.
 It is 22 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 Lunation length longer than mean